AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/crop-adjusted-zoom-targets.md

 Here is the workflow for creating targets in Dynamic Media Classic.

 1. Browse to your image, click the **Edit** button, and choose **Zoom Targets**.
 2. The Zoom Target Editor will load.
-You'll see your image in the middle, some buttons at the top and an empty target panel on the right.
+You'll see your image in the middle, some buttons at the top, and an empty target panel on the right.
 In the lower left, you'll see a Viewer Preset selected.
 The default is "Zoom1-Guided."
 3. Move the red box with your mouse and click to create a new target.

    - The red box is the target area.
 When a user clicks on that target, it will zoom in to the area inside the box.